Mohammed-S-Alali/DSI/project-2/README.md

 Your deliverables are 2 public kernels (one for each competition) on Kaggle per team.

-## Groups
-- Please fill in the [form](https://forms.gle/FK7x2KZ4oTp1ipmb6) if you already find your group members, if not please slack your IAs as soon as possible

 ## Set-up

 Here are some starting steps: